pedrocurvo/TheTraitors/docs/source/architecture.rst

 The `TraitorsGame` class is the central component that:

-- Initializes the game state and agents
+- Initializes the game state and agents with their roles
-- Manages the game loop and phases (discussion, voting, elimination)
+- Manages the game loop with multiple phases (discussion, voting, traitor elimination)
 - Handles game logic and win conditions
-- Records game history and metrics
+- Records game history, votes, and metrics
+- Supports agent customization through traits and role assignments
+- Implements introduction, discussion and post-elimination phases

 Agent
 ^^^^^